paolobellardone/thumbgenfn/README.md

 First of all you need an OCI tenancy and a user member of a group having the right policies to use Functions, Object Storage and Events.
 You need also to authorize Object Storage service to manage your object and buckets in order to use the CopyObject APIs.
 Then you need to follow these steps:

-1. Create a dynamic grooup to give functions in a specific compartment acceess to object storage
+1. Create a dynamic group to give functions in a specific compartment acceess to object storage

     > ALL {resource.type = 'fnfunc', resource.compartment.id = 'ocid1.compartment.oc1.. ...'}